An Expert Breakdown on Price Action Trading

 Here’s what your chart would look like minus all the indicators.

-We can all agree that the above chart’s simplicity is alluring, especially in a world of complex automated trading and technical indicators.
+We can all agree that the above chart’s simplicity is alluring, especially in a world of complex automated trading and technical indicators such as (ATR Indicator, RSI Forex Indicator, Bollinger Bands Forex, Trendline Trading).
 Price action trading is all about going back to the simple, basic financial trading ingredients.

 Price action trading may be simple, but as we will see in this article, less can be more!
 The simple premise of price action trading is that you can spot a high-odds trade right off when the chart has been stripped down to its bare essentials.